Partnering With Teachers For The Success Of Your Child With Special Needs

 - How should I communicate with you throughout the year?

 Remember, when asking questions, keep things friendly and avoid becoming judgmental in your tone or approach.
 You are in a partnership with this teacher, so keep everyone on the same page.
+It may be a good idea to enroll your child with someone who has a special needs assistant qualification so that they know pretty well how to be around kids.

 Throughout the year, you are going to build a deep relationship with your child’s teacher.
-Even when times are challenging, you are going to need to keep that relationship open, honest and positive.
+Even when times are challenging, you are going to need to keep that relationship open, honest, and positive.
 With these tips, you will be able to build a good working relationship with the people responsible for your child’s education.